 REGENXBIO Inc. (the Company) is a clinical-stage biotechnology company seeking to improve lives through the curative potential of gene therapy.
 The Company's investigational gene therapies use adeno-associated virus (AAV) vectors from its proprietary gene delivery platform (NAV Technology Platform).
-The NAV[®] Technology Platform consists of exclusive rights to a large portfolio of AAV vectors, including commonly used AAV8 and AAV9.
+The NAV® Technology Platform consists of exclusive rights to a large portfolio of AAV vectors, including commonly used AAV8 and AAV9.
 The Company has developed a broad pipeline of gene therapy product candidates using the NAV Technology Platform as a one-time treatment to address an array of diseases.
-In addition to its internal product development efforts, the Company also selectively licenses the NAV Technology Platform was being applied by NAV Technology Licensees in one commercial product, Zolgensma[®], and in the preclinical and clinical development of a number of other licensed products.
+In addition to its internal product development efforts, the Company also selectively licenses the NAV Technology Platform and other intellectual property rights to other leading biotechnology and pharmaceutical companies (NAV Technology Licensees).
+As of September 30, 2024, the NAV Technology Platform was being applied by NAV Technology Licensees in one commercial product, Zolgensma®, and in the preclinical and clinical development of a number of other licensed products.
 Additionally, the Company has licensed intellectual property rights to collaborators for the joint development and commercialization of certain product candidates.
 The Company was formed in 2008 in the State of Delaware and is headquartered in Rockville, Maryland.

-The Company has incurred cumulative losses since inception and as of March 31, 2024, had generated an accumulated deficit of \$768.4 million.
+The Company has incurred cumulative losses since inception and as of September 30, 2024, had generated an accumulated deficit of \$881.0 million.
 The Company's ability to transition to recurring profitability is dependent upon achieving a level of revenues adequate to support its cost structure, which depends heavily on the successful development, approval and commercialization of its product candidates.
-The Company may never achieve recurring profitability, and unless and until it does, the Company will continue to need to raise additional capital.
+The Company may never achieve recurring profitability, and unless and until it does, will continue to need to raise additional capital through equity offerings, licensing and collaboration arrangements, or other non-dilutive financings.
 There is no assurance that the Company will be able to raise sufficient capital or obtain financing on favorable terms, or at all.
-As of March 31, 2024, the Company had cash, cash equivalents and marketable securities of \$380.5 million, which management believes is sufficient to fund operations for at least the next 12 months from the date these consolidated financial statements were issued.
+If the Company is unable to raise capital sufficient to meet its working capital needs in the future, it may be forced to delay expenditures, reduce the scope of its development activities or make other changes to its operating plans.
+As of September 30, 2024, the Company had cash, cash equivalents and marketable securities of \$278.6 million, which management believes is sufficient to fund operations for at least the next 12 months from the date these consolidated financial statements were issued.